will-chung/cse110-w21-group7/specs/standups/standup_may6.md

 * Looked into databases

 ### What I plan to do today:
-* Do more research on sign in page
+* Do more research on databases and tools I can use
 * TBD

 ### Blocking issues: